WSUN (FM)

-WSUN (97.1 FM) is a commercial radio station, licensed to Holiday, Florida, and serving the Tampa Bay Area.
-The station is owned by Spanish Broadcasting System, and airs a Spanish contemporary hits format branded as "El Nuevo Zol 97.1".
+WSUN (97.1 MHz) is a commercial FM radio station, licensed to Holiday, Florida, and serving the Tampa Bay Area.
+The station is owned by Spanish Broadcasting System, and airs a Spanish contemporary hits format branded as "El Zol 97.1".
 The transmitter site is off Dartmouth Drive in Holiday.

 History

 The station signed on September 1, 1978, on the 106.3 FM frequency as WHBS, a station that served primarily Pasco and northern Pinellas Counties.
 The station later became WVTY, then WLVU, carrying an easy listening format and later adult contemporary.
 In 1998, the station would relocate to 97.1 FM (swapping frequencies with Citrus County's WXOF), to better reach the Tampa Bay market.
 Soon afterward, Cox Radio would acquire WLVU in a swap (see below), and transfer its WSUN calls to FM, adopting an oldies format as "Oldies 97.1".